Data-Science-Chronicles/Exploratory-Data-Analysis-EDA-/CONTRIBUTING.md

 Data Science Chronicles (DSC) welcomes contributions to our Exploratory Data Analysis (EDA) repository.

+* Before making any contributions, please read the README file and understand the purpose and scope of the repository.

+* All contributions should be made in the form of a pull request.

+* Each pull request should be associated with a specific issue or feature request.
+If there is no existing issue or feature request, please create one before making your contribution.

+* All contributions should be accompanied by clear and concise documentation, including a detailed explanation of the analysis and any relevant visualizations or results.

+* All code should be well-organized, readable, and commented.

+* All contributions should be tested thoroughly before being submitted.

+* Before submitting a pull request, please ensure that your code is in compliance with the repository's coding style and conventions.

+* Once a pull request is submitted, it will be reviewed by a member of the Data Science Chronicles team.
+We may ask for changes or revisions before approving the pull request.

+* Please be respectful and professional when communicating with the team and other contributors.

+* By submitting a pull request, you agree that your contribution is made under the terms of the repository's license.

 Please follow these guidelines when submitting a pull request.

 * Fork the repository and create a new branch for your changes.